neelin1/ocaml-projects/README.md

-A collection of ocaml projects
+A collection of ocaml projects.
+Will be added once semester is finished.